home-assistant/addons/duckdns/DOCS.md

 ### Option: `ipv6` (optional)

 By default, Duck DNS will auto detect your IPv6 address and use that.
+This option allows you to specify an interface name from which the IPv6 address should be retrieved.
-This option allows you to override the auto-detection and specify an IPv6 address manually.
+You can also override the auto-detection and specify an IPv6 address manually.

-If you specify a URL here, contents of the resource it points to will be fetched and used as the address.
-This enables getting the address using a service like https://api6.ipify.org/ or https://ipv6.text.wtfismyip.com
+Retrieving the IPv6 address over a URL is not supported.

 ### Option: `token`